Sérgio Conceição: Olhanense

-Conceição began his managerial career on 1 January 2012, replacing Daúto Faquirá at the helm of S.C.
-Olhanense in the Primeira Liga.
-His debut for the 10th-placed team was a 2–1 loss at C.S.
-Marítimo a week later, and they finished the season two positions higher.
+Conceição began his managerial career on 1 January 2012, replacing Daúto Faquirá at the helm of Olhanense in the Primeira Liga.
+His debut for the 10th-placed team was a 2–1 loss at Marítimo a week later, and they finished the season two positions higher.

 Conceição was reported to have left the Algarve on 9 August 2012, following disputes with the board, but days later he appeared with president Isidoro Sousa to say that it was not the case.
 He resigned early in the new year and took legal action against the club for delayed wages by requesting their bankruptcy.

 Académica

-On 8 April 2013, Conceição was hired as manager of his hometown team Académica de Coimbra, less than 24 hours after the club dismissed Pedro Emanuel from the job.
+On 8 April 2013, Conceição was hired as manager of his hometown team Académica, less than 24 hours after the club dismissed Pedro Emanuel from the job.
 They stood at 13th place when he joined, and his main goal was to avoid relegation.

 Conceição left at the end of the 2013–14 campaign, after leading the side to eighth place.

 Braga

-Conceição signed a two-year contract with S.C.
-Braga on 26 May 2014; the team had just finished the campaign one place below Académica with the same number of points, resulting in the first time in ten years that Braga was out of European competitions.
-He led them to a fourth place finish and to the final of the domestic cup.
-After the semi-final victory at Rio Ave FC's ground, he made the 24-mile journey home from Vila do Conde on foot as part of a bet made with his players.
-Braga lost the final in a penalty shootout to Sporting CP despite leading 2–0 at half time.
-Following this defeat, president António Salvador released an official statement that angered the manager, resulting in a "violent discussion" between the two and leading to the club's decision of sacking the latter.
+Conceição signed a two-year contract with Braga on 26 May 2014; the team had just finished the campaign one place below Académica with the same number of points, resulting in the first time in ten years that the club was out of European competitions.
+He led them to a fourth-place finish and the final of the domestic cup.
+After the semi-final victory at Rio Ave's ground, he made the 24-mile journey home from Vila do Conde on foot as part of a bet made with his players.
+The decisive match was lost to Sporting in a penalty shootout, despite leading 2–0 at half time.

+Following this defeat, president António Salvador released an official statement that angered Conceição, resulting in a "violent discussion" between the two and leading to the latter's sacking.

 Vitória Guimarães

 On 22 September 2015, Conceição resurfaced with his fourth management position in the Portuguese top-flight, at Vitória de Guimarães.
-On 17 January 2016, he led the side to their first home win against FC Porto (1–0) in 14 years.
+On 17 January 2016, he led the side to their first home win against Porto (1–0) in 14 years.
 He left at the end of the season by mutual consent, after a 10th place in the championship left them out of European competitions.